discordjs/guide/guide/interactions/context-menus.md

 ## Registering context menu commands

 To create a context menu you construct a new `ContextMenuCommandBuilder`.
-You can then set the type of the context menu (user or message) using `setType` method.
+You can then set the type of the context menu (user or message) using the `setType` method.

 ```js
 const { ContextMenuCommandBuilder } = require('@discordjs/builders');